Manage access to lists

 Example 2:

 A Fundraising Pipeline list contains sensitive investor information and should only be visible to the Executive team and workspace admins.
+Only admins should be able to create and update attributes in the list.
 Set the following:

 • Workspace access to No access